testvon/alecsatin.github.io/_posts/2017-05-22-testimony-of-dr-zach-ruff.md

   - young people
   - courage
 ---
-Testimony: An open acknowledgment or profession, esp. of religious faith or experience. -SOED
+>Testimony: An open acknowledgment or profession, esp. of religious faith or experience. -SOED

 Some people think of *testimony* as one's Christian life story.
-But a wider definition applies to all people, not only Christians.
-[Doug (Asleep no more)](http://wideawakechristian.blogspot.ca/2017/05/random-bits_19.html) includes a link to this video record of what happened when two teenagers peacefully witnessed to Christ outside of a high school in Downington, Pennsylvania.
-The Assistant Principal of the school, Dr. Zachary Ruff, gave his own testimony, as seen in the below video.
-Some points:
+But how a person behaves in a situation is a testimony of who they are and what they believe.
+A post on [Doug's (Asleep no more)](http://wideawakechristian.blogspot.ca/2017/05/random-bits_19.html) blog included a link to a story about what happened when two teenagers peacefully witnessed to Christ outside of a high school in Downington, Pennsylvania.
+The Assistant Principal of the school, Dr. Zachary Ruff, would be hard to believe unless it had been captured on video.
+That video is available below.

+Some observations:

 ## 1. Christians are here on earth in 2017 to bear witness to the salvation of Jesus Christ.